Taxis in Istanbul

 The change you receive is fake!

 Solution: Never give taxi drivers a big value banknotes.
 For example if the taxi fee is 25 TL (Turkish Liras), do not give the driver 100 TL.
 You need to have small banknotes on you.
-Ten years ago, Turkey had banknotes with lots of zeros, so 10 TL was actually 10 Million TL.
+15 years ago, Turkey had banknotes with lots of zeros, so 10 TL was actually 10 Million TL.

 During the transition period in which six zeroes were crossed out, a new currency called “YTL” (New Turkish Liras) was used for some time.
 Today these YTLs are not valid anymore.
 If you are handed out by the driver a currency with lots of zeroes or YTL on it, you should definitely not accept it.
-You may read my article about Turkish currency and currency exchange.

 The Money That You Hand Out Swiftly Changed